Studying in Monaco: Smarter Than You Think

-Home » Studying in Monaco: More Affordable Than You Think
+Home » Studying in Monaco: Smarter Than You Think

 A Smart Alternative to Europe’s Most Expensive University Cities

-When students think of Monaco, they often imagine luxury yachts, Formula 1, and an exclusive lifestyle—leading many to assume that living costs must be extremely high.
+When students think of Monaco, they often picture luxury yachts, Formula 1, and an exclusive lifestyle—so it’s easy to assume that living costs must be extremely high.
 But the reality is different.
-Thanks to its location and excellent connections with nearby French and Italian towns, studying at the International University of Monaco (IUM) is often more affordable than studying in major European university hubs such as London, Paris, Milan, Geneva, Munich, Amsterdam, or Barcelona.
+Thanks to its location and excellent connections with nearby French and Italian towns, studying at the International University of Monaco (IUM) is often more affordable than attending major European university hubs such as London, Paris, Milan, Geneva, Munich, Amsterdam, or Barcelona.

-Living just outside the Principality allows students to enjoy Monaco’s quality of life and opportunities at student-friendly costs, all within a safe, international environment.
+Living just outside the Principality allows students to enjoy Monaco’s quality of life and opportunities at more affordable costs, all within a safe and international environment.

 Where IUM Students Live: Affordable Options Just Minutes Away